mhesse/numerical_modeling/Spring2020.md

 You should have received invitations to both sites, let me know if you didn't.

-**Matlab background:**

-Here are some LiveScripts I prepared for a previous class.
-If you don't have much Matlab experience, please look through them.
-Vectorized programming is a particularly important topic.

-**Maths background**

-Useful vector calculus refresher: [Div, Grad, Curl and all that](https://wwnorton.com/books/Div-Grad-Curl-and-All-That)

 **Lecture  1 (Jan 21): Class introduction & project**
 * [Course Intro](modules/CourseIntro2020.pdf)
 * [Class Project](modules/ClassProject_2020.pdf)